lycheeverse/lychee/docs/TROUBLESHOOTING.md

 For example, crates.io expects a `Accept: text/html` header or else it \
 will [return a 404](https://github.com/rust-lang/crates.io/issues/788).

-To fix that you can pass additional headers like so: `--header "accept=text/html"`. \
+To fix that you can pass additional headers like so: `--header "Accept: text/html"`. \
 You can use that argument multiple times to add more headers. \
-Or, you can accept all content/MIME types: `--header "accept=*/*"`.
+Or, you can accept all content/MIME types: `--header "Accept: */*"`.

 See more info about the Accept header
 [over at MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept).